Skip to Main Content

 Planning the Visit

-The east coast drive from Hobart to Freycinet National Park runs approximately two and a half hours without stops, and Devil's Corner at Apslawn makes a logical midpoint.
+The east coast drive from Hobart to Freycinet National Park runs approximately two and a half hours without stops, and Devil's Corner at Apslawn makes a logical stop.
 Most visitors arrive as part of the Freycinet itinerary rather than as a dedicated excursion, which means the cellar door functions leading as a late-morning or early-afternoon stop before continuing north to Coles Bay.
 Tasmania's east coast season peaks between November and April, when the light is long and the passes through Freycinet are accessible without weather risk.
 Visiting in shoulder months, March in particular, offers cooler conditions, lighter visitor numbers, and wines still showing the structure from the previous summer's harvest.

 Comparison Snapshot